yencarilo/yencarilo.github.io/README.md

 # yencarilo.github.io
-*Do you find law or justice interesting?*
+*Do you find law or justice interesting?
+Is gaming a satisfaction for you?
+Well if you agreed with both, I recommend a game you should try.*